 Ferrari-Carano has long practiced sustainable farming techniques to help protect the lands they farm – both vineyard and agriculture – and the environment that surrounds them.
-Rhonda Carano and her late husband, Don, realized early on that to achieve their goal of producing memorable wines of outstanding quality, they needed to start in the vineyards.
-Inspired to meet their present goals while preserving the land for future generations, Don and Rhonda made the commitment years ago to implement sustainable farming techniques from vineyard to bottle.
+Ferrari-Carano realized early on that to achieve the goal of producing memorable wines of outstanding quality, the plan needed to start in the vineyards.
+Inspired to meet present day goals while preserving the land for future generations, Ferrari-Carano made the commitment years ago to implement sustainable farming techniques from vineyard to bottle.

 In 2015, Ferrari-Carano’s 24 vineyards earned California Sustainable Winegrowing Alliance (CSWA) certification, becoming a Certified California Sustainable Vineyard for their numerous efforts to preserve the land for future generations while producing memorable, sustainable wine of outstanding quality.
 The certification acknowledges Ferrari-Carano for being conscientious of the environment, surroundings, neighbors and their labor force.

 Ferrari-Carano’s vineyard practices are extremely labor intensive.
 The vineyard team has implemented many programs and protocols, including water use efficiency, soil and nutrient management, trellis system and canopy management, pest management, biodiversity and wildlife conservation, energy efficiency and greenhouse gas mitigation, human resources and soil waste management.

 Water use and energy consumption conservation efforts include:

 - Dry farming our hillside and mountain ranch vineyards.
 This not only conserves water and energy, but is actually beneficial for the vines, producing grape clusters comprised of tiny berries with intense concentration of fruit flavors.

 - Unique trellising systems and a complex grapevine canopy management program combined with dry farming practices ensures additional water and energy savings.